 Okay I gotta be honest, most of the important facts I listed above aren’t really statistics perse but they are cool!
 So how does it measure up?
 Well… it’s hard to say.

-Unfortunately, despite claims of being “the most trusted bear spray brand” even a visit to the company’s website in June of 2018 didn’t list any real details.
-No where on the produce page could I find a definitive testing list of distance or spray time.
+Unfortunately, despite claims of being “the most trusted bear spray brand” even a visit to the company’s website in June didn’t list any real details.
+No where on the product page could I find a definitive testing list of distance or spray time.

 Despite that odd oversight, users rate the distance at about 30 feet yet I still have trouble finding confirmation.